UW philosophers explore racial inequity with young students who are living it

 In previous sessions, students debated where emotions come from, and why people make snap judgments of strangers.

-Next month, in honor of Martin Luther King Jr. Day, the students will discuss the aftermath of the passage of the Civil Rights Act and why humans divide themselves into groups, Lane said.
+Next month, in honor of Martin Luther King Jr. Day, the students will discuss the aftermath of the passage of the Civil Rights Act and why humans divide themselves into groups, Lone said.
 She also has already contemplated possible changes to the program.

 “Maybe the way we expand next year is just working with (general-education) students in the fourth grade,” Lone said.
 “Then by the time they get to the fifth grade, they’d be the only ones with philosophy already and a little more comfortable to have those conversations.”